Step into summer at Berrington Hall

 The development of these gardens however is all thanks to the support of our visitors.
 Thanks to you all of the money we raise is going towards the 'Berrington Garden Project’.
 This is a project which is designed to conserve and revive these precious gardens.

-As well as this, the project aims to conserve the walls of the walled garden, whichc are a rare 'Capability' Brown design.
-It is a rare garden for it is only one of two of Brown's gardens that is shaped in this way.
-Without this conservation, it's under the gardens are under the threat of decay.
+As well as this, the project aims to conserve the walls of the walled garden, which are a rare 'Capability' Brown design.
+The curve of the curved section is a rare, for it is only one of two of Brown's gardens that is shaped in this way.
+Without this conservation, the walls are under the threat of decay.
 Why not have a look at the visuals of how the garden might look if we are able to reinstate Brown's original designs?

-With all of this in mind why not come and explore the gardens here at Berrington this Spring?
+With all of this in mind why not come and explore the gardens here at Berrington this summer and see the newly reopened curved section for yourself?